Winifred Kiek: Ordination and work

-She studied theology and in 1923 was the first woman to graduate with a Bachelor of Divinity (B.D.) from the Melbourne College of Divinity.
+She studied theology and in 1923 she was the first woman to graduate with a Bachelor of Divinity (B.D.) from the Melbourne College of Divinity.
 In 1929 she took an M.A. in philosophy at the University of Adelaide.

 From 1926 Winifred preached in the new Colonel Light Gardens Congregational Union Church (now Colonel Light Gardens Uniting Church).
 This was the church in which she was ordained in 1927, and where she served until 1933.
 She also served as minister of Knoxville Congregational Church in 1939-46, and preached frequently in Congregational and other churches.
 She lectured at Parkin College from 1930.

 Winifred Kiek championed sexual equality and the women's movement from her arrival in South Australia.
 She was a member of the Women's Christian Temperance Union in South Australia and president in 1926; a member of the National Council of Women from the early 1920s, a convenor of its committee on equal moral standards in 1927-1931 and member of its committee for peace and arbitration from 1938-1950.
 She held office in the Women's Non-Party Association (later League of Women Voters), and in the Australian Federation of Women Voters.
 She was twice vice-chair of the Congregational Union of South Australia and acting chair in 1944-1945.
 She was also a member of the Pan-Pacific and Southeast Asia Women's Association, where she was a delegate to women's conferences in New Zealand (1952), Sri Lanka (1955), Iran (1960) and Japan (1966).

 After World War II Winifred Kiek became the World Council of Churches liaison officer in Australia for work among women; in 1950 she joined the council's commission on the work of women in the Churches and attended its Oxford meeting in 1952.
 In 1953-56 she was convenor of the Australian Council of Churches commission on the co-operation of men and women in the Church, about which she wrote in We of One House (Sydney, 1954).
 She was twice vice-chairman of the Congregational Union of South Australia and acting chairman in 1944-45.

 Winifred Kiek Scholarship

 The Winifred Kiek Scholarship for theological education of women in leadership, or charitable projects in the Asia-Pacific Region was named in her honor.
 The inaugural award was made in 1965.
 It is administered by Australian Church Women Inc. A notable recipient is Rev. Violet Sampa-Bredt, who was a member of parliament in democratic Zambia, and was the first woman ordained in that country.

 Kiek Place, in the Canberra suburb of Chisholm, is named for Kiek and her husband.

+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.